Reducing our deployable infrastructure carbon footprint

 The Challenge

-Marshall Group has established a target to achieve net zero by 2030.
-This gave Marshall Land Systems the need to set some shorter-term goals, with the purpose of road-mapping a path to significantly reduce the carbon footprint of our deployable operational infrastructure products in the next 12 months.
+Marshall has established a target to achieve net zero by 2030.
+This gave Marshall the need to set some shorter-term goals, with the purpose of road-mapping a path to significantly reduce the carbon footprint of our deployable operational infrastructure products in the next 12 months.

 However, without a benchmark for current CO2e, it was difficult to see where these reductions could be made.